All Episodes

 I'd much rather deal with a used car salesman than a congressman.

-And I've Senator Dodd, you might want to get a second opinion here to make sure you actually need prostate cancer surgery.
+And Senator Dodd, you might want to get a second opinion here to make sure you actually need prostate cancer surgery.

-I'm just I'm just trying to learn from our president.
+I'm just trying to learn from our president.

 We got news.

-And I said, What about?
+And I said, what about?

 And they said the beer summit.

-I said, Well, people are getting, you know, uh, we'll sell them a couple commercials just for Friday in the in the program, Justice Brothers on the Beer Summit.
+I said, well, people are getting, you know, all right, we'll sell them a couple commercials just for Friday in the program.

-Thomas Liffson has an interesting comment at American Thinker.com.
+Thomas Lifson has an interesting comment at AmericanThinker.com.

-White House blog has published an official photo of the of uh one of the things that happened yesterday.
+The White House, the official White House photo, White House blog has published an official photo of one of the things that happened yesterday.

-But you see there I don't want to mess with the focus, I really don't, because then I'll never get the rest.
+I really don't, because then I'll never get the rest.

 What you have is Obama two steps ahead of Gates and the cop walking out of the West Wing.

-And the what what we see is Obama's like two or three paces ahead, Sergeant Crowley is helping Professor Gates, who is walking with his cane down the steps.
+Sergeant Crowley is helping Professor Gates, who is walking with his cane down the steps.

 So who is showing compassion here for a minority?